OperationSpark/portfolio/README.md

 ### Specs

-* At the end of the lesson, students will have a basic understanding of Cascading Style Sheets (CSS) and added a portfolio page to their website.
+* At the end of the lesson, will have a portfolio page added to their website.
 The portfolio page will list all of the projects we'll complete in our studies, and help begin a decent resume of your coding skills!
+In this lesson, we also delve a bit deeper into Cascading Style Sheets (CSS) and hyperlinks.

 ### Take Away

+* Building a web page from scratch
 * Basics of Cascading Style Sheets (CSS)
-* Basic web page navigation
+* Basic web page navigation through hyperlinks, aka anchor tags
+* Relative vs absolute file paths
 * Using git and GitHub

 ### Work Flow